zwicker-group/py-pde/docs/paper/paper.md

 Moreover, the package provides convenience functions for creating suitable initial conditions, for controlling what is analyzed as well as stored during a simulation, and for visualizing the final results.
-The `py-pde` package thus serves as a toolbox for exploring PDEs both in the professional context and for students who want to delve into the fascinating world of dynamical systems.
+The `py-pde` package thus serves as a toolbox for exploring PDEs for researchers as well as for students who want to delve into the fascinating world of dynamical systems.

 # Methods